kubestellar/kubestellar/monitoring/README.md

 ### Description
 This example shows how to deploy monitoring tools (Prometheus, Grafana and node exporter) for KubeStellar components (core and edge regions) - see architecture image above.
 Prometheus server is deployed in the core region running the KCP server alongside the components for KCP edge.
 A Prometheus agent is deployed in the edge regions running the edge pclusters

-1. Create your hosts file with the list of target hosts (KCP server & Edge pclusters)
+1. Create your hosts file with the list of target hosts (KCP server & Edge Workload Execution Clusters (WEC))

 ```
 [kcp-server]
 192.168.56.2

-[edge-pclusters]
+[edge-wecs]
 192.160.56.10
 192.160.56.12
 ```